Get Schooled

 The things listed above won’t be specifically mentioned or broken down in your financial aid package, so it’s important to dig into how much these might cost over the course of your time in college.

-The EFC is the amount that a school uses to determine how much financial aid you’re eligible for.
+The SAI is the formula that a college uses to determine how much financial aid you’re eligible for.
 This number is calculated based on the information you provided on your FAFSA.

 Net price

-Also referred to as “net cost,” this number is an estimate of the cost of attendance minus total scholarships and grants.
-The net price is what you’re expected to pay while attending the college, either out of pocket or covered by loans or other aid.
+Also referred to as “net cost,” this number is an estimate of the cost of attendance minus total scholarships and grants received.
+The net price is what you’re expected to pay while attending college, either out of pocket or with the help of aid.

 Loan and work options

-This section will list available federal loan options - including the types, available amounts, and interest rates.
-If you're considering student loans, it's important to keep in mind the amount of debt you would be taking on at the schools you’ve been accepted to, so that you can make an informed comparison.
+This section will list available federal loan options, including loan types, available amounts, and interest rates.
+If you're considering student loans, it's important to keep in mind the amount of debt you would be taking on at the schools you’ve been accepted to.
+This can help you can make an informed comparison.

 Comparing your award letters

 To determine which school is offering you the best financial aid package, we recommend using Scholarships360’s free Financial Aid Award Letter Comparison Tool.
-This tool will help you make sure you’re comparing your award letters “apples to apples” to help you determine which college might be the best financial fit for you.
+This tool will help you compare your award letters to help you determine which college might be the best financial fit for you.

-While reviewing and comparing your letters, consider these factors to come closer to finalizing your college decision:
+While reviewing and comparing your letters, consider the factors below to come closer to making your college decision.

-Which college is offering you the most scholarships and grants (aka aid that doesn't have to be paid back)?
-Are the scholarships going to be awarded every year or one time?
+Which college is offering you the most scholarships and grants (aid that doesn't have to be paid back)?
+Will the scholarships be awarded every year or only one time?

 This can get tricky for two reasons.
-The first is that some colleges have much higher tuition rates, so they may offer more grants but still leave you with unmet need.
-Second, If a college only offers you a huge scholarship for the first year, you’ll need to figure out how your next few years in college will be covered.
+The first is that some colleges have higher tuition rates than others, so they may offer you more grants and scholarships, but still leave you with significant unmet need.
+Second, if a college only offers you a huge scholarship for the first year, you’ll need to figure out how you'll pay for your remaining years in school.

 Financial fit matters